 Juliet is a combination of spicy and fruity, a scent that’s really interesting and unique.
 Top notes are mango (the fruity part) and clove with pink pepper (the spicy part, I believe).
-It definitely does become more sweet, but kind of bitter and woody, which is absolutely controversial and, therefore, amazing.
+It definitely does become sweeter, but kind of bitter and woody, which is entirely controversial and, therefore, amazing.

 |Head Notes||Clove, Mango, Pink Pepper|